-The Arkansas Institute for Performance Excellence provides training and consultation and administers the Governor's Quality Award Program.
-Services of the Institute include SWOT Analysis facilitation, strategic planning consultation, performance data training, Balanced Scorecard, and process mapping.
+The Arkansas Institute for Performance Excellence provides training and administers the Governor's Quality Award Program.
+Services of the Institute include SWOT Analysis facilitation, strategic planning, performance data training and process mapping.
 Regional and industry-specific training for healthcare, manufacturing and business are provided.
 Coaches are available to assist applicants in writing an application for a Governor's Quality Award.
 The Institute uses the seven categories of the Criteria for Performance Excellence as a guideline for training and application to the Governor's Quality Award.
 They are Leadership, Strategic Planning, Workforce Focus, Customer Focus, Knowledge Management, Process Management and Results.
-Consultants can assist organizations not applying for award in performing self-assessments using the Criteria for Performance Excellence.
+Organizations not applying for award can be trained to perform self-assessments using the Criteria for Performance Excellence.

 The Governor's Quality Award was developed to provide an opportunity for all organizations in the state to be recognized for their progress in the journey of performance excellence.
 The award is to be used by businesses, government agencies, schools, churches and all kinds of organizations, including for-profit, not-for-profit, small, large, growing, mature, etc. - in short, any organization interested in improving quality, productivity and financial effectiveness.

 The basis of the process is a philosophy that to manage effectively we must measure effectively and provide feedback on our progress.
 We must honestly and objectively look at where we are now compared with where we have been and to some degree, compare ourselves with others in order to learn from them.

 The Governor's Quality Award is intended to create a system for measuring progress and growth, not one of competition.
 We want to have hundreds of winners as we all grow and progress toward our individual and organizational goals of success.
 While we grow, we will teach and support each other as our state improves in economic strength.